Skip to main content

 Figure \(\PageIndex{23}\): AlphaFold model of Interferon lambda receptor 1 Extracellular Domain and transmembrane domain (Q8IU57) with Active Janus Kinase (JAK) dimer complexed with cytokine receptor intracellular domain (7T6F)

-Again, to reiterate as we did above, the cytokine receptor (in the figure above the interferon lambda receptor) is NOT a RTK with latent kinase activity.
-Instead, it becomes phosphorylated by the bound and cytokine-activated JAK which is resident in the cytoplasm.
+Again, to reiterate as we did above, the cytokine receptor (in the figure above, the interferon lambda receptor) is NOT an RTK with latent kinase activity.
+Instead, it becomes phosphorylated by the bound and cytokine-activated JAK, which is resident in the cytoplasm.

-Another family of intracellular protein kinases - the Src family - are often activated on upstream activation of many different types of receptors including GPCRs, RTKs, cytokine receptors, as well as integrins and adhesion receptors that we explore in a later chapter section.
+Another family of intracellular protein kinases, the Src family, is often activated by the upstream activation of various receptors, including GPCRs, RTKs, cytokine receptors, as well as integrins and adhesion receptors, which we explore in a later chapter section.
 We have already touched on them when we discussed proteins containing the src homology domains SH2 and SH3.
 Src, an intracellular Tyr kinase (MW 60,000), is the founding member of this family of protein kinases.
-Src is activated when it binds through its own SH2 domain to a phosphorylated membrane receptor.
+Src is activated when it binds to a phosphorylated membrane receptor through its own SH2 domain.

-Src has many names including Proto-oncogene tyrosine-protein kinase Src, proto-oncogene c-Src, pp60c-src, and p60-Sr. These membrane-associated, non-receptor tyrosine kinases regulate cell proliferation, differentiation, apoptosis, migration, metabolism, and cytoskeleton organization.
-They are one of the major classes of intracellular kinases which are activated after upstream activation of the membrane receptors mentioned above (GPCRs, RTKs, cytokine receptors, as well as integrins and adhesion receptors).
-They in turn activate further downstream protein kinases by phosphorylation.
-They even phosphorylate the upstream membranes which led to their activation.
+Src has many names, including Proto-oncogene tyrosine-protein kinase Src, proto-oncogene c-Src, pp60c-src, and p60-Sr. These membrane-associated, non-receptor tyrosine kinases regulate cell proliferation, differentiation, apoptosis, migration, metabolism, and cytoskeleton organization.
+They are one of the major classes of intracellular kinases that are activated after the upstream activation of the membrane receptors mentioned above, including GPCRs, RTKs, cytokine receptors, as well as integrins and adhesion receptors.
+They, in turn, activate further downstream protein kinases by phosphorylation.
+They even phosphorylate the upstream membrane protein, which leads to their activation.

 There are 10 members in the Src family: Src, Frk, Lck, Lyn, Blk, Hck, Fyn, Yrk, Fgr, and Yes.
 They all share the same expanded domain structure shown in Figure \(\PageIndex{24}\).

 They have an SH4 N-terminal region that can be post-translationally modified with fatty acids (myristoylation and palmitoylation), which can anchor it to the membrane.
 The spacer SH2-SH3 spacer is intrinsically disordered and differs in sequence among members of the Src family.
 Two key phosphorylation sites (Tyr416 and Tyr527) are important.
 In inactive Src, Try 527 is phosphorylated, allowing it to bind to the SH2 domain.
 The SH2-kinase linker also binds to the SH3 domain.
 This occludes the active site region and prevents the phosphorylation of Try 416 in the "activation loop" of the SH1 kinase domain.
-When Try 527 is dephosphorylated, a conformation change ensues the opens the binding site allowing autophosphorylation of Tyr 416 and its activation.
+When Try 527 is dephosphorylated, a conformational change occurs that opens the binding site, allowing autophosphorylation of Tyr 416 and subsequent activation.
 Hsu et al, Cancers 12(6):1361.
 DOI: 10.3390/cancers12061361.
 CC BY 4.0

 Figure \(\PageIndex{25}\) shows an interactive iCn3D model of the Human tyrosine-protein kinase C-Src in complex with AMP-PNP (2SRC)

 pY527 is shown in stick and labeled.
 It binds to the SH2 domain (151-248) shown in cyan.
-The SH3 domain is in magenta and the kinase domain is shown in gray.
-The activation loop in the kinase domain is shown in red with the pY416 needed for activation shown in stick and labeled.
+The SH3 domain is in magenta, and the kinase domain is shown in gray.
+The activation loop in the kinase domain is depicted in red, with the phosphorylated tyrosine residue (pY416) required for activation highlighted in stick representation and labeled.
 ANP is shown in spacefill.

 We have now seen the structure of many kinase domains.
-Figure \(\PageIndex{26}\) shows an interactive iCn3D model of the alignment of human c-Src (452 amino acids) (2SRC) and Erk2 (362 amino acids) also called MAPK1 (2Y9Q), a protein kinase will be explored at the end of this section
+Figure \(\PageIndex{26}\) shows an interactive iCn3D model of the alignment of human c-Src (452 amino acids) (2SRC) and Erk2 (362 amino acids), also called MAPK1 (2Y9Q), a protein kinase, which will be explored at the end of this section

-Red shown conserved sequences, blue is aligned (but not conserved), and gray is nonaligned.
+Red shows conserved sequences, blue is aligned (but not conserved), and gray is non-aligned.
 Use the "a" key to toggle between the states.

 After much discussion of the binding of p-Tyrosine side chains to the SH2 domain, we now present Figure \(\PageIndex{27}\), which shows an interactive iCn3D model of a phosphotyrosine peptide bound to the SH2 domain of Fer tyrosine kinase (6KC4)

 The SH2 domain is shown in gray.
-The phosphopeptide (DEpYENVD) is shown in cyan with the labeled pY in sticks.
+The phosphopeptide (DEpYENVD) is shown in cyan, with the labeled pY shown in stick representation.
 The side chains on the SH2 domains interacting with the pY are shown in stick and labeled.

-We are about to explore the last but incredibly important downstream kinases activated in signal transduction cascades, the mitogen activate protein kinase (MAPK) cascade.
-It could also be called the Erk cascade.
-Before we do that, we present parts of three pathways mediated by activated RTKs to refresh your minds and also because the more you see key players in the pathway, the more you start to remember the names, structural features, and function of the signaling molecules.
+We are about to explore the last but incredibly important downstream kinases activated in signal transduction cascades, the mitogen-activated protein kinase (MAPK) cascade.
+It could also be referred to as the Erk cascade.
+Before we do that, we will present parts of three pathways mediated by activated RTKs to refresh your minds, and also because the more you see key players in the pathway, the more you start to remember the names, structural features, and functions of the signaling molecules.

-Figure \(\PageIndex{28}\) offers a quick and abbreviated look at signaling through activated RTKs that proceed through the adaptor protein and the GEF SOS, leading to the activation of Ras, a key small G protein.
-Ras in turn activates a protein (MAPKKK) in the MAPK cascade.
+Figure \(\PageIndex{28}\) provides a brief overview of signaling through activated RTKs, which proceeds through the adaptor protein and the GEF SOS, ultimately leading to the activation of Ras, a key small G protein.
+Ras, in turn, activates a protein (MAPKKK) in the MAPK cascade.

 Figure \(\PageIndex{28}\): Simplified cartoon showing the activation of the MAPK cascade protein MAPKKK.
 Cordover E, Minden A. Signaling pathways downstream to receptor tyrosine kinases: targets for cancer treatment.
 J Cancer Metastasis Treat 2020;6:45. http://dx.doi.org/10.20517/2394-4722.2020.101.
 Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0/),

-Figure \(\PageIndex{29}\) shows an abbreviated version of the activation of the lipid kinase PI3K and through the activation of PDK1 and AKT, the activation of two major kinase complexes, mTORC1, and mTORC2, which we will explore in its a separate chapter section.
+Figure \(\PageIndex{29}\) shows an abbreviated version of the activation of the lipid kinase PI3K and, through the activation of PDK1 and AKT, the activation of two major kinase complexes, mTORC1 and mTORC2, which we will explore in a separate chapter section.

-Finally, Figure \(\PageIndex{30}\) show the combined activation of both the MAPK (ERK) cascade pathway and the mTOR complex through GPCR signaling using the adaptor protein Grb2.
+Finally, Figure \(\PageIndex{30}\) shows the combined activation of both the MAPK (ERK) cascade pathway and the mTOR complex through GPCR signaling using the adaptor protein Grb2.

-Active upstream kinases like PKA, PKC, and RTKs phosphorylate target proteins and in doing so change their activities.
+Active upstream kinases like PKA, PKC, and RTKs phosphorylate target proteins and, in doing so, change their activities.
 The usual protein targets are kinases, which become active on phosphorylation.
-They in turn activate other kinases, resulting in a complex cascade and amplification of the original signal.
-Often the end product of such cascade is a phosphorylated transcription factor that can alter gene expression.
+They, in turn, activate other kinases, resulting in a complex cascade and amplification of the original signal.
+Often, the end product of such a cascade is a phosphorylated transcription factor that can alter gene expression.
 Perhaps the most described of these cascades is the Mitogen-Activated Protein Kinase (MAPK) pathway.
-Mitogens are chemical species that lead to mitosis (cell division).
-The MAPK system has three layers and a confusing nomenclature (until you are used to it).
-The end (downstream) product of the cascade is the enzyme mitogen-activated protein kinase, abbreviated MAPK.
-It can be phosphorylated several times to produce MAPKP or MAPKPP where the last Ps in the abbreviation signifies the number of added phosphate groups.
+Mitogens are chemical substances that stimulate mitosis (cell division).
+The MAPK system has three layers and a complex nomenclature (until you become accustomed to it).
+The end (downstream) product of the cascade is the enzyme mitogen-activated protein kinase (MAPK).
+It can be phosphorylated several times to produce MAPKP or MAPKPP, where the last Ps in the abbreviation signify the number of added phosphate groups.

-The kinase immediately upstream that phosphorylates MAPK is abbreviated MAPKK (for mitogen-activated protein kinase kinase) or MAP2K.
+The kinase immediately upstream of MAPK, which phosphorylates it, is abbreviated MAPKK (for mitogen-activated protein kinase kinase) or MAP2K.
 MAPKK (MAP2K) is activated by yet another upstream kinase called MAPKKK or MAP3K.
-If these are also targets of another upstream unrelated kinase, they would be abbreviated MAP3KPP for example.
+If these are also targets of another upstream unrelated kinase, they would be abbreviated MAP3KPP, for example.

 Figure \(\PageIndex{32}\) shows another representation of the MAPK cascade with some different enzyme names and added phosphates shown in circles.